reecemcd/ts-deserializable/README.md

 <h1 align="center">TS Deserializable</h1>

 <p align="center">
-Decorator pattern for deserializing unverified data to an instance of a class.
+Decorator pattern for deserializing unverified data to an instance of a class in typescript.
 </p>

 <p align="center">